 If your child is absent from school please inform us as soon as possible.
-This can be done by text message using the School Gateway or telephone call (01226 288676 or 298642).
+This can be done by text message using the School Gateway or telephone call (01226 288676).

 If we do not receive notification for safeguarding reasons the following procedure will be followed:

 Please be aware that if your child is late and does not report to reception to be marked on the register, the above procedure will still be followed.